aakarsh27/Media_and_Entertainment/README.md

 # Media_and_Entertainment

-this is my internship proj
+this is my internship projec